zoyron/astroTry/src/pages/posts/mikasa.md

 ---
-title: 'My First Blog Post'
+layout: ../../layouts/MarkdownPostLayout.astro
+title: 'Mikasa - cruel or compassionate?
+'
-pubDate: 2022-07-01
+pubDate: 2024-06-05
 description: 'This is the first post of my new Astro blog.'
-author: 'Astro Learner'
+author: 'Sagar Arora'
 image:
     url: 'https://docs.astro.build/assets/full-logo-light.png'
     alt: 'The full Astro logo.'
 tags: ["astro", "blogging", "learning in public"]
 ---

-# Mikasa - cruel or compassionate?

 I tend to take Mikasa’s philosophy in a lot of situations.
 Yes, the world sucks, it’s merciless and cruel, and maybe there is no purpose in life, but if you linger a little longer you will discover something worthwhile.
 There are still things I find worth fighting for and living for regardless of how messy things can get.